 General Business Administration courses are taught by faculty from the departments of Accounting and Finance, Marketing and Economics, and Management.
-There is no major in General Business Administration within the College of Business Administration.
+The College of Business Administration does not offer a major in General Business Administration.

 DEPARTMENT OF ACCOUNTING AND FINANCE

 Dr. Leonard Weld, Department Head Room 214, Pound Hall